Technologies for cost-effectively making fodder yeast enriched in Omega-3

 Mission

 Our mission is to enable cost-effective, large-scale production of yeasts with balanced protein and Omega-3 fatty acids for human, animal and fish consumption.
-We believe we can do this at very low capital and operating expenses (CAPEX and OPEX) at any scale, from 1000 tons per year of yeast (single module) to many millions of tons per year of yeast (multiple modules).
+We believe we can do this at very low capital and operating expenses (CAPEX and OPEX) at any scale, from 1000 tons per year of yeast (20 IBC modules) to many millions of tons per year of yeast (large numbers of IBC modules).

 Health Science

-The scientific community also recognizes that other serious health problems are caused by insufficient Omega-3 fatty acids in the diet.
-These health problems are caused by inflammation and include heart problems and dementia.
+The scientific community also recognizes that other serious health problems are caused excessive Omega-6 fatty acids (linoleic acid) from seed oils in the average western diet.
+Ideally, people should consume about 20 mg/kg of linoleic acid but typical western diets provide about 200 mg/kg of linoleic acid from seed oils.
+These serious health problems include heart problems and dementia.

 Technical Solution